kenwals/shinrin-yoku/README.md

 - Friends and family.

-- checking every smart device i had within reach.
+- Personally checking every smart device I had within reach.

 ### Bugs encountered on the way

 1. Navbar was not expanding collapsing correctly. its turns out i choose the wrong emmet shortcut when starting the site.
-So the incorrect version of bootstrap and javascript was choosen.
-Once i replaced both the navbar worked correctly.
+So the incorrect version of bootstrap and JavaScript was chosen.
+Once I replaced both the navbar worked correctly.
 3. Git commit issue , in the beginning i was using only git on the command line .
-Somehow not all my commits were appearing in Github when i pushed them .
-The problem maybe linked to me using gitpod in more then one browser (chrome and firefox) while i was trying to debug something else.
-I resolved this issue by git commiting with the Gitpod UI instead.
+Somehow not all my commits were appearing in GitHub when i pushed them .
+The problem maybe linked to me using Gitpod in more then one browser (chrome and Firefox) while i was trying to debug something else.
+I resolved this issue by git committing with the Gitpod UI instead.
 4. Page title was too long for mobile phone viewing , it was causing the hamburger button onto a new line.
 Fix was made by adding a media query to allow the h1 title font size reduced for smaller screens.
 4. CSS comments , i made a mistake with the format used initially for commenting in the CSS file.
-I was using the javascript format (//)for commenting, this resulted in a problem with the colours not displaying correctly for a while in the infant version of the site.
+I was using the JavaScript format (//)for commenting, this resulted in a problem with the colours not displaying correctly for a while in the infant version of the site.
-5. Images missing on github pages even though they worked in gitpod environment. fix for this was to input a "." in the begining of image file address.
+5. Images missing on GitHub pages even though they worked in Gitpod environment. fix for this was to input a "." in the beginning of image file address.

 ### Known issues

 1. On medium and larger screens the navbar items flicker after they have been selected.
 2. When tested on my smart tv browser, the background colours don't show for hero text , mid section text and footer section.
-3. Unable to customize the ul for locations card in the card gallery, I haven't yet figured out how to over-ride the bootstrap style .
+3. Unable to customize the ul tagged text for locations card in the card gallery, I haven't yet figured out how to over-ride the bootstrap style .
 4. The navbar items text needs to be bolder to be WCAG AAA compliant for visually impaired visitors.
 I haven't yet figured out how to over-ride the bootstrap style .

 ### Project barriers and solutions

 #### The navbar

-It was desirable to have the navbar menu float at the top of the screen , but i had difficulty getting the menu to collapse itself automatically with Bootstrap or CSS.
+It was desirable to have the navbar menu float at the top of the screen , but I had difficulty getting the menu to collapse itself automatically with the standard Bootstrap template.
 But I seen [this solution](https://stackoverflow.com/questions/36405991/bootstrap-toggle-menu-on-one-page-site-does-not-uncollapse-when-clicked/36406437#36406437) mentioned on Slack, so I included this trick in the navbar links.

 #### Gitpod

-Gitpod has been an enemy of mine on some ocassions , i have lost work a few times with it.
+Gitpod has been an enemy of mine on some occasions , I have lost work a few times with it.
 I may have to use another IDE option on future projects.

 ### Version control

-For version control i used the UI on gitpod for making commits, and command line for branches, Merging was done on the Github site.
-I used branches when i was working on new features , some branchs were scrapped didn't make it to the master.
+For version control i used the UI on Gitpod for making commits, and command line for branches, Merging was done on the GitHub site.
+I used branches when i was working on new features , some branch's were scrapped didn't make it to the master.

 ### Functionality Testing

-Navbar : all the links work, this section is reponsive to screen size, menu collapses after item is selected.
+Navbar : all the links work, this section is responsive to screen size, menu collapses after item is selected.

 Hero image and text: clearly visible/readable , call to action button takes user to the about section.

 About section: The card gallery is a template taken from the bootstrap framework library .
-It is reponsive to screen size off the shelf.
+It is responsive to screen size off the shelf.
 No issues found.

 Email link on contact page: This behaves as expected, the link should trigger the users browser to open a new window for composing an email , the To field and the subject field should be prepopulated.